Code-Institute-Submissions/rebeccadev-ms3-vinyl-revival-project_AugResub/README.md

 - **Profile page:** users will be directed to their profile page upon log in.
 This displays all of the records they have uploaded to the website.
 - **Search feature** users are able to search records uploaded by all users to the website.
 - **Footer:** with social media links to enable easy access to other social media sites which can offer more information to the user.
+- **Error handling page** 404 and 500 error handling page to reroute users if an error occurs.

 ### Features to be added